-Federal Stafford Direct Loan Program
+Federal Direct Stafford Loan Program

-Eligibility for the Federal Stafford Direct Loan Program is not based on credit history, unless the student has defaulted on a previous federal student loan or owes a repayment for an over-award of an undergraduate federal grant.
+Eligibility for the Federal Direct Stafford Loan Program is not based on credit history, unless the student has defaulted on a previous federal student loan or owes a repayment for an over-award of an undergraduate federal grant.
 The student must be making satisfactory academic progress (SAP) in order to qualify for this program (see explanation below).

-First-time Stafford Loan borrowers at Regent are required to complete an online entrance interview counseling session prior to disbursement of loan funds.
+First-time Stafford Loan borrowers at Regent must complete online entrance counseling prior to disbursement of loan funds.
 In addition, all loan recipients must complete an exit counseling session prior to graduation, withdrawal, or otherwise ceasing to be enrolled on at least a half-time basis.